sharadShetty/memory_game_ui/README.md

 ## Memory Game UI

+### About

+#### Beginning of the game: The player receives two sets of identical cards in random order.

+#### Game round: Each round the player lifts two cards from the table.
+If both cards match - the cards disappear from the table.
+The player continues to guess card matches until the table is clear.

+#### End of the game: The player is rated by the time elapsed from the beginning of the game and the error score.

+#

 ### Getting started

 #### 1. (Optional) Add the env variables by exporting it from your terminal in project directory (or) install [direnv](https://direnv.net/) or your preferred method for env variable management.
 Create a `.envrc` file and place the following environment variables (may need to run `direnv allow` after changes):